d12frosted/elpa-mirror/gnu/org-transclusion-readme.txt

 ══════════════

-  • Get involved in a discussion in [Org-roam forum] (the package is originally aimed for its users, me included)
+  • Get involved in a discussion in [Org-roam forum] (the package is originally aimed for its users, the author included)

   • Create issues, discussion, and/or pull requests.
 All welcome.